Four Steps To Tackle Contact Lens Dropout

 As we alluded to in the previous section, taking advantage of technology is a great way to prevent contact lens dropout.
 One of the largest segments of patients I see that discontinue wear are presbyopic patients.
 These patients may have been contact lens wearers for decades but find the addition of reading glasses over contact lenses to be frustrating.
 They often opt to go to full time spectacle wear not because they want to, but often because they think it is their only option.
 Doctors often let this slide, because multifocal patients can be chair time intensive and we may falsely assume these patients do not want to try.

 How can we combat this?
 Assume every presbyopic contact lens patient (or every patient in general!) is interested in multifocal contact lens wear.
 Making this part of your exam checklist will help to remember to bring it up in the exam room.
-I’ve found clariti® 1 day multifocal much simpler to prescribe and requiring less chair time to fit than other designs I’ve prescribed in the past.
-By using tools such as OptiExpert, I have been able to significantly cut down on the number of changes I make to a multifocal prescription and have been more likely to be successful on my first try.
+For patients with presbyopia, I’ve found clariti® 1 day multifocal 3 Add simple to prescribe and requiring less chair time to fit than other designs I’ve prescribed in the past.4 Additionally, I’ve experienced a smooth refit when transitioning my 2 Add wearers into the new 3 Add design, which now offers patients an upgrade with CooperVision Binocular Progressive System ™, also found in MyDay® multifocal.*5

 Patients have been appreciative and excited to have an option to continue contact lens wear as they need near and intermediate vision help.
 By taking a few extra minutes of time in the exam room for discussion and to set expectations, you can continue to reap the benefits of happy contact lens patients who continue in lenses and don’t drop out.